-At the workshops that I direct, I always explain that a photographic journey consists in 90 % of the work at home and the rest of time, in the place destined to the photo.
-And in the case of Cuba, that is original and paradoxically quite difficult of understanding, this knowledge in particular should be acquired.
+At the workshops that I direct, I always explain that a photographic journey consists of 90 % of the work at home and the test of time, in the place destined for the photo.
+And in the case of Cuba, which is original and paradoxically quite difficult of understanding, this knowledge, in particular, should be acquired.
 Although Cuba seems so similar to Poland from the times that we lived once, regrettably is not that similar.
 But there are films and books that might get us to know Cuba deeply.

 Our participants often ask me about photographing people, but my experience says that Cubans like it.
 Do you agree with this?

 There is another problem here: the Cubans pose and act too often.
-It takes a certain amount of time to remove this mask in order to project what really is behind.
-Well, but time is a twin brother of the photography, it is always alongside taking photos.
+It takes a certain amount of time to remove this mask in order to project what really is behind it.
+Well, but time is a twin brother of photography, it is always alongside taking photos.
 In Cuba, it is very easy to pass from the stage of posing to the one of ‟what do you want”.
-Quite fast, you can visit some mini communities and taking photos.
-I do love very much Cuba.
+Quite fast, you can visit some mini-communities and taking photos.
+I do love you very much Cuba.